Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (PACD)

 \subsection{Automatic Evaluation}

 The results of the automatic evaluation for the constrained decoding approach (PACD) are presented in \autoref{tab:auto-evaluation-constrained} for referenced metrics and \autoref{tab:additional_constrained_auto} for unreferenced metrics.
-Regarding the reference-based metrics, surprisingly we see finetuned GPT-2 with the addition of our constrained decoding module (GPT-2FT -w) outperform the standard finetuned model (GPT-2FT -w/o) on B-1 and B-2, in addition to all ROUGE-based metrics (Ro-1, Ro-2, and Ro-L).
+Firstly for GPT-2, regarding the reference-based metrics, surprisingly we see finetuned GPT-2 with the addition of our constrained decoding module (\textit{GPT-2$_\text{13k}$ -w}) outperform the standard finetuned model (\textit{GPT-2$_\text{13k}$ -w/o}) on B-1 and B-2, in addition to all ROUGE-based metrics (Ro-1, Ro-2, and Ro-L).
 The exception here is for the higher-order BLEU measures, B-3 and B-4, where the unconstrained model achieves higher overlap.
-Base GPT-2 also benefits from the addition of our PACD module (GPT-2 -w), outperforming the unconstrained finetuned model on the recall-based ROUGE metrics.
-Observing the unreferenced results in \autoref{tab:additional_constrained_auto}, performance ordering varies for the BERTScore semantic metrics (BS-P, BS-R, and BS-F1), with the unconstrained finetuned model (GPT-2FT -w/o) trading places with the constrained equivalent (GPT-2FT -w) for the most performant.
-However, base GPT-2 with the addition of PACD (GPT-2 -w) consistently comes in second place for these metrics.
+Base GPT-2 also benefits from the addition of our PACD module (\textit{GPT-2 -w}), outperforming the unconstrained finetuned model on the recall-based ROUGE metrics.
+Observing the unreferenced results in \autoref{tab:additional_constrained_auto}, performance ordering varies for the BERTScore semantic metrics (BS-P, BS-R, and BS-F1), with the unconstrained finetuned model (\textit{GPT-2$_\text{13k}$ -w/o}) trading places with the constrained equivalents (\textit{GPT-2$_\text{13k}$ -w and }-ws) for the most performant.
+However, base GPT-2 with the addition of PACD (\textit{GPT-2 -w}) consistently comes in second place for these metrics.
 Furthermore, we see the original finetuned unconstrained model perform the best when considering the original naive phoneme-based metrics IPO and PO, whilst the un-finetuned, yet constrained model, \textit{GPT-2 -w}, places second.
 It is here that the less naive newly presented phoneme-based metrics, iPED and oPED demonstrate their usefulness.
-For instance, whilst finetuned GPT-2 without any constraints (GPT-2FT -w/o) performed best on the naive metrics (IPO/PO), it performed the worst on the more linguistically informed metrics (iPED/oPED).
-This is because good tongue-twisters exploit the relationships between similar sounds, whilst IPO/PO penalize these transitions as being low-quality, whilst our informed metrics reflect favorably on such transitions, penalizing them less than transitions between weakly related phonemes.
-These results demonstrate the effectiveness of our constrained decoding approach that takes into consideration which word-initial phonemes would be the best to center generation around to encourage mispronunciation.
+For instance, whilst finetuned GPT-2 without any constraints (GPT-2$_\text{13k}$ -w/o) performed best on the naive metrics (IPO/PO), it performed the worst on the more linguistically informed metrics (iPED/oPED).
+This is because good tongue twisters exploit the relationships between similar sounds, whilst IPO/PO penalize these transitions as being low-quality, whilst our informed metrics reflect favorably on such transitions, penalizing them less than transitions between weakly related phonemes.